Finance

 A 2023 Deloitte report estimates that compliance costs, which often include risk management activities, can range from 2-5% of a company’s total revenue.

 However, research shows that the consequences of non-compliance are skyrocketing, often dwarfing the costs of actually following the rules.
+Organizations must ensure compliance with all the rules defined by regulatory bodies, which can be challenging due to the complexity and volume of regulations.

 According to Ponemon Institute LLC the average cost of compliance is $5.47 million.
 Meanwhile, the average cost of non-compliance reached $14.82 million.